Settling the debate of which is better, structured interview vs. unstructured interview, is pretty easy. The answer is…it depends. 😉

 Dr. Melissa Harrell, a hiring effectiveness expert on the Google People Analytics team

-The structured interview style is commonplace in corporate environments as a part of introduction calls from job recruiters and at the beginning of the hiring pipeline.
+The structured interview style is commonplace in corporate environments, where it’s used during introduction calls from job recruiters and at the beginning of the hiring pipeline.

-By implementing structured interviews, it’s easier to turn the interviewee’s answers into a binary assessment of their strengths and weaknesses.
+Implementing structured interviews makes it easier to turn the interviewees’ answers into a binary assessment of their strengths and weaknesses.

 Examples of a structured interview